All the Things She Said: Production

+Reception

+Like "All the Things She Said", the video generated controversy for having the duo kissing, with critics particularly believing that it prompted pedophilia and lesbianism.
+An editor from The Age commented that the impact of the video for "Ya Soshla s Uma" was generally lukewarm.

 The music video won the MTV Video Music Award among the Russian nominees of 2000, marking the group's first nomination and win at the ceremony.
 Despite this, it caused controversy in Russia similarly to the cultural impact of "All The Things She Said".
 This resulted in the clip being banned on MTV Russia due to depictions of lesbianism and support for gay rights; a censored version was edited by Shapovalov, omitting any sexual references.
 According to Jon Kutner, writing in his book 1000 UK Number One Hits, the idea of school girls behind an iron fence courted controversy nevertheless.
 A member of The Advocate labelled the girls in the videos as "underage porn-quality lolitas", and noted it garnered huge media coverage in Russia alongside commercial sales.

 Remix versions

 An official video for the remix version produced by HarDrum was included on the CD format of the single; it included unreleased footage that did not appear on the original version, featuring different angle shots of the girls, expressions from the public's faces and the band performing erratically.
 It also included various scenes of people on-set helping with the music video's production, and one holding the wired fence.
-In July and September 2015, the group uploaded two teaser videos of a remix version produced by Fly Dream in order to commemorate the single's 15th anniversary on 19 December that same year; by then, it still remained unreleased.
+In July and September 2015, the group uploaded two teaser videos of a remix version produced by Fly Dream in order to commemorate the single's 15th anniversary; by then, it still remained unreleased.
 On 7 August 2016, one year since the two trailers, t.A.T.u. uploaded an HD version of the video with new unreleased scenes and extended footage.
 Lasting five minutes and 37 seconds, it showed an extended cut of the girls arguing next to the brick wall and walking around the corner to find the vast Khodynka Field with a clearer cityscape in the distance by the fourth minute.
 The ending of the video portrays t.A.T.u. in the distance, similar to the original video.